QUALITATIVE EASING: An Economics Introduction

 While it is not my intention to delve into the intricate details of the sneaky and manipulative Quantitative Easing policy right now, it very well may be something that I try to throw some disinfecting sunshine upon at some point in a future blog entry.
 For now, I want to focus on quality and basic fundamentals of macroeconomic analysis and then ease into a discussion on actual implementation…hence the name of this week’s blog: Qualitative Easing.
 Pretty clever, right?

 My intention for this blog is simple.
 I want to discuss macroeconomic analysis, stimulus/fiscal/monetary policies, and even political maneuverings in an effort to help slow things down for you and allow you to begin making this largely ignored, forgotten, and misunderstood aspect of the markets a successful part of your daily trading routine.
 Just as one learns to ride a bicycle, we’ll begin with training wheels.
 I don’t want to leave anyone behind by starting somewhere that immediately intimidates or confuses them.
-I don’t intentionally want to frustrate the normal learning process…and besides, it kind of makes sense to start any new adventure at the beginning, you know?
 After the training wheels come off, we’ll ride slowly with the wind at first then continue onward in our velocity and progression until we’re all eventually riding Harley Davidson Fat Boys in full-blown leather jackets and Kevlar-coated pants on a cross-country cruise!

 Be good.
 Do good.
 Know good.